-System Model Without prediction With predictor antenna

-Due to the displacement of the car during the delay between channel measurement and BF, mis-pointing occurs.
-In a straight-forward implementation of the Predictor Antenna concept, mis-pointing is avoided by having the measurement made by an additional antenna (the Predictor Antenna), spaced from the target antenna by a distance equal to the displacement.

-The TC improves the KPI of spectral and energy efficiency for V2N communication with high velocity UEs and thus addresses all 5G-Car use cases.

-Adaptive M-MIMO BF schemes such as Grid-of-Beams (GoB) BF and Maximum Ratio transmission (MRT) exploit channel feedback and CSIT, respectively, to reduce the cost of networks in terms of transmitted power and spectrum usage.
-Adaptive M-MIMO beamforming (BF) schemes are therefore essential to provide efficient 5G V2N links.

-Naturally, due to the delay τ between channel measurement and BF, these schemes are only exploitable up to a limited speed v of the vehicle.
-Beyond this "Wall of Speed" v, the network falls back to non-adaptive and less energy efficient and less spectral efficient schemes.

-Simulation studies previous to 5GCAR project have shown that the Predictor Antenna make adaptive M-MIMO work for very fast-moving connected vehicles.
+System Model Nodel Main Idea Without BB BC BB CO BB CO BB CO BB CO BB CO BB CO BB CO BB CO BB CO BB CO BB CO BB CO BB CO BB CO BB CO CO BB CO CO CO CO CO CO CO CO CO CO CO CO CO prediction With predictor antenna Adaptive M-MIMO BF schemes such as Grid-of-Beams (GoB) BF and Maximum Ratio transmission (MRT) exploit channel feedback and CSIT, respectively, to reduce the cost of networks in terms of transmitted power and spectrum usage.
+Adaptive M- MIMO beamforming (BF) schemes are therefore essential to provide efficient 5G V2N links.
+MRT BF Naturally, due to the delay $\tau$ between channel measurement and BF, these schemes are only exploitable up to a limited speed $v$ of the vehicle.
+Beyond this "Wall of Speed" $v$ , the network falls back to non- adaptive and less energy efficient and less spectral efficient schemes.
+Simulation studies previous to 5GCAR Due to the displacement of the car during the delay between channel measurement and BF, mis-pointing occurs.
+In a straight-forward implementation of the Predictor Antenna concept, mis-pointing is avoided by the car during the delay ent and BF, mis-pointing d implementation of the his-pointing is avoided by project have shown that the Predictor Antenna make adaptive M-MIMO work for very fast-moving connected vehicles. having the me antenna (the F target antenna b easurement r Predictor Ante y a distance e nade by an additional enna), spaced from the qual to the displacement.
 However, up to 5GCAR project, this concept was lacking experimental proof.

-Practical experiments have proven that the predictor antenna works well in practice and can support velocities of up to 500 km/h.
+Use Ca ses Main Benefits The TC improves the KPI of spectral and energy efficiency for V2N communication with high velocity UEs and thus addresses all 5G- Car use cases.
+KPI of spectral and I communication with us addresses all 5G- Practical experiments have proven that the predictor antenna works well in practice and can support velocities of up to 500 km/h.

 We summarize hereafter the detailed TC description from [5GCAR-D3.1].
 In a straight-forward implementation, the Predictor Antenna, in line with the target antenna, is used for channel measurement, and DL BF based on this measurement matches the target antenna at the condition that the displacement of the vehicle during the delay between measurement and BF equals the spacing between the target antenna and the Predictor Antenna.
-Practical solutions based on spatial interpolation of multiple measurements exist to make sure that a fixed antenna spacing at the car side does not prevent from compensating all velocities up to $v = d/\tau$, where d is the largest antenna spacing on the car and τ is the delay between channel measurement and BF.
-Simulation studies previous to 5GCAR project [PHS+15] [PHS+16] [F5G-D2.3] assume that the predictor antenna provides enough accurate predictions of the target antenna's channel, despite the fact that the two antennas are physically distinct antennas.
+Practical solutions based on spatial interpolation of multiple measurements exist to make sure that a fixed antenna spacing at the car side does not prevent from compensating all velocities up to $v = d/\tau$ , where d is the largest antenna spacing on the car and $\tau$ is the delay between channel measurement and BF.
+Simulation studies previous to 5GCAR project [PHS+16] [PHS+16] [F5G-D2.3] assume that the predictor antenna provides enough accurate predictions of the target antenna's channel, despite the fact that the two antennas are physically distinct antennas.
 Before 5GCAR project, this assumption had been validated experimentally for SISO only.
 It had never been checked for adaptive MIMO BF.